General

 The seller dashboard shows where each submission stands, including review, scheduling, live auction status, and payout timing.

-It gives consignors a cleaner view of the pipeline after submission.
+It gives sellers a cleaner view of where their piece stands after submission.

 Presentation matters.